apache/samza/docs/startup/preview/index.md

 {% endhighlight %}

-### Known Issue
-Currently, both window and join operators buffer messages in-memory.
-So, messages could be lost on failures and re-starts.

 ### Known Issues
 Currently, both window and join operators buffer messages in-memory.
 So, messages could be lost on failures and re-starts.